 Presentation of the results of calculations and analysis to the Ministry’s staff and management and to third parties (interest-holder or other), if required.
 Submission of all results and analysis, including verification reports and CPR’s in standard documentation and data formats as will be required by the ministry.

-All the analysis must be executed on Schlumberger software (Techlog, Petrel, Eclipse (run via Petrel, pre – and post- groups must be created in Petrel originally) for data interpretation and modeling and economics (Peep and Pipesim), Kappa Saphir (for wells tests interpretation), Petroleum expert Mbal (for material balance).
+All the analysis must be executed on Schlumberger software (Techlog, Petrel, Eclipse (run via Petrel, pre – and post- groups must be created in Petrel originally) for data interpretation and modeling and economics (Peep) and Pipesim, Kappa Saphir (for wells tests interpretation), Petroleum expert Mbal (for material balance).

 Auditing of submitted estimation of petroleum reserves and execution own reserves evaluation in accordance with PRMS-SPE standard.

-Consulting and advisory services in technical and other matters related to oil and gas exploration, appraisal, development and production including preparation or audit of Ministry standards or regulatory documentation.
+Consulting and advisory services in technical and other matters related to oil and gas exploration, appraisal, development and production including preparation or audit of Ministry standards or regulatory documentation, and training of the Ministry staff, if required.

 A.3.
 Method of Approach

 The Consultant will provide a narrative response that describes its organization’s overall method of approach for providing the required services as detailed in Section A.2. above.
 The methodology will be graded as part of the Bidder's proposal assessment.
+The methods and experience of the Bidder can be presented by published cases studies or descriptions of the services , similar to pointed out at A.2 above) provided on the fields with similar geological, reservoirs dynamic, engineering challenges and specifics.

 A.4.
 Description of the work process of the performance of the Services: